os4-dev/infra-commons/README.md

 1. Open an issue to discuss the proposed change.
 2. Fork the repository, make your changes, and submit a pull request.

-Please ensure your contributions adhere to basic quality standards and include documentation where necessary.
+Please ensure your contributions adhere to basic quality standards and include comprehensive documentation, preferably by adding or updating pages in the GitHub Wiki.

 ## License

-This project is licensed under the Apache License, Version 2.0 (the "License");
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.
-you may not use this file except in compliance with the License.
-You may obtain a copy of the License at

-&nbsp;&nbsp;&nbsp;&nbsp;[http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

-The full text of the license can also be found in the [LICENSE](LICENSE) file in this repository.